csb324/eleventy-obsidian-ninareth/notes/Session Recaps/session-18.md

 Then [[Innis]] came in and let us know 4) [[Qik]] was also taken by zalevis.
 So she's coming with us. [[Vrolbekk Pixies|Bel]] is with her!
 We love that for him.

-We used the diadem again to contact [[Kara]] and tell her to come to [[the sheath and sickle]]. she doesn't trust us but is coming over anyway.
+We used the diadem again to contact [[Kara]] and tell her to come to [[The Sheath and Sickle]]. she doesn't trust us but is coming over anyway.

 So.
 We don't have a plan, but we do have a PLAN, and it's to [[Zalevi Embassy Break-in|go free everyone in the zalevi embassy dungeon]].